JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

   * [Running DSL](https://github.com/JetBrains/gradle-intellij-plugin#running-dsl) - `runIde { ... }`
   * [Patching DSL](https://github.com/JetBrains/gradle-intellij-plugin#patching-dsl) - `patchPluginXml { ... }`
   * [Publishing DSL](https://github.com/JetBrains/gradle-intellij-plugin#publishing-dsl) - `publishPlugin { ... }`
-* Examples are always a helpful resource, and at the bottom of the page are links to [example](https://github.com/JetBrains/gradle-intellij-plugin#examples) open source IntelliJ Platform plugin projects based on Gradle.
+* Examples are always a helpful resource, and at the bottom of the page are links to [example](https://github.com/JetBrains/gradle-intellij-plugin#examples) open-source IntelliJ Platform plugin projects based on Gradle.
 * Almost every Gradle plugin attribute has a default value that will work to get started on a Gradle-based IntelliJ Platform plugin project.